 Brace yourself for a day full of adventure.
-On this expedition you get to experience Nova Scotia by land and by sea.
-We spend the first half of the day on the waters of the beautiful St Margaret's Bay on the Atlantic Ocean.
-Kayaking along the coast we will explore many coves and islands and maybe even get the chance to encounter some playful whales or curious seals.
-The second half of our adventure takes place hiking in the coastal barrens near Polly's Cove where we get a 360 degree panoramic view of Peggy's Cove and the surrounding area.
+On this expedition you get to experience Nova Scotia by land and sea.
+We spend the first half of the day on the waters off the beautiful village of Lower Prospect on the Atlantic Ocean.
+Kayaking along the coast we will explore many inlets and islands and maybe even get the chance to encounter some curious seals, whales and flocks of seabirds.
+The second half of our adventure takes place hiking out onto an exposed coastal headland.
+Here we get a panoramic view of the vertical granite cliffs, stunted forests, coastal barrens and clear blue waters.
+Keep your eyes peeled for playful whales and seals off this remarkable rocky coast.
+We then make a stop at the quiet coastal community of Prospect to reflect on life by the sea.

 Children (under 13): 25% off